sabnzbd/sabnzbd.github.io/wiki/advanced/direct-write.md

 The Article Cache and Direct Write are tightly coupled:

 - The Article Cache holds decoded articles in memory until there is enough data ready to write efficiently.
-- SABnzbd uses internal thresholds (based on the configured cache limit and queue size) to decide when to trigger Direct Write versus simple append writes.
+- SABnzbd uses internal thresholds (based on the configured cache limit and time since last write) to decide when to trigger Direct Write versus simple append writes.
 - By default SABnzbd prefers sequential writes from the cache, only performing non-contiguous writes when cache pressure forces it.
 - If the Article Cache Limit is disabled (<code>0</code>), Direct Write may never be activated and SABnzbd will behave like the traditional append-based assembler.